syspect-sec/VPS_deploy_wordpress/README.md

 *Configuration Files*

-**serverdata** ~ specify the IP address of the server and the domain name that the server will have.
+**serverdata** ~ specify the IP address, domain-name, GitHub username and repository name, root password, non-root username and password, and other config settings used configure the payload.
 DNS name-server records must be set to point to that IP address in the configuration where you bought your domain name.

 **payloads/additional_scripts** ~ any additional scripts that are contained in your GitHub repository or included in the payloads directory that you want to be run during the server setup.

-**payloads/config** ~
+**payloads/config** ~ an ssh config file (not being used now)

 **payloads/crons** ~ any crons that you want added to the root user on the server.

-**payloads/finish** ~ set what will VPS Deploy do after it's finished.
+**payloads/finish** ~ set what will VPS Deploy will do after it's finished.
+Options are shutdown server, reboot server, and close payload

 **payloads/github_userdata** ~ username and repository name for the GitHub repository that will be cloned into the web-root directory of the server.

 **payloads/httpd.conf** ~ config file for Apache that will be copied into place on the server to replace the default one.

 **payloads/jail.local** ~ Fail2Ban settings that will be copied into place on the server to replace the default one.

+**payloads/http-get-dos.conf** ~ Fail2Ban configuration file to stop DOS using GET requests that will be copied into place on the server.

+**payloads/http-post-dos.conf** ~ Fail2Ban configuration file to stop DOS using POST requests that will be copied into place on the server.

 **payloads/my.cnf** ~ MySQL/MariaDB config file that will be copied into place on the server to replace the default one.